 * Roofs are designed (if compliant with the UBC) to carry the load of (perhaps) a second layer of re-roofing, the force of storm winds and however many inches of snow in temperate climates.
 Solar panel weight and (depending on the installation) added wind loading might exceed a roof's support strength.

-* Should the roof or solar panel anchorage fail in a storm, heavy solar panels lofted into the air are going to do a lot more damage and possible injury than torn off roofing.
+* Should the roof and/or solar panel anchorage fail in a storm, heavy solar panels, lofted into the air, are going to do a lot more damage and possible injury than torn off composition roofing.

 * If you lease your residential or commercial building's roof to a solar panel installation company, and should there be a fire, electrocution or storm related damage to the roof or neighbors, determining liability might prove to be difficult.